Consensys/FairswapTemp/README.md

 ## Contracts
 - contracts/ExchangeFactory.sol => This contract launches a new exchange and manages exchanges.
 - contracts/BoxExchange.sol => Main contract.
 This contract records orders and executes them.
-- contracts/ShareToken.sol => the ERC20 like token that represents share in the exchange.
-This token is mintable and burnable from Exchange and uses DecimalSafeMath instead of SafeMath.
-This token has neither increaseAllowance() nor decreaseAllowance().
+- contracts/ShareToken.sol => the ERC20 token that represents share in the exchange.
-- contracts/util/DecimalSafeMath.sol => This contract is almost same as @openzeppelin/contracts/math/SafeMath.sol, but DecimalSafeMath has decimalMul() and decimalDiv() which can calculate multiplication and division of numbers which have 18 digits after the decimal point.
+- contracts/util/DecimalSafeMath.sol => This contract has decimalMul() and decimalDiv() which can calculate multiplication and division of numbers which have 18 digits after the decimal point.

 ## Some differences from other Fairswaps
 - Fee transfer to lien token is paid in both ETH and eth(iDOL)
 - Fee for lientoken can be transfered to lien token anytime

-## Point of Audit
-- Fairswap is different from other DEX like uniswap in the process of price determination and the order execution.
-- In Fairswap, some attacks for transferring tokens or ETH such as Reentrancy attacks because the submission of orders and the executions are split in two or more transactions.
-- The points of the audit are the following;
-    1. If it is possible to execute one order more than twice and/or to omit executions of some orders
-    2. If some attacks could be conducted which force the contract to calculate invalid price or refundrate?
-    3. If some attacks could be conducted to let the contract submits and registers invalid orders?
-    4. Gas optimization
-- Please use price_calculator.xlsx to calculate price, refund rate and fee.(The results may be a little different from those from contracts)

 ## Test
 - When you execute testing, please try using ganache-cli -b 1 to execute Promise.all(orders)